 Our location near the Pentagon has brought military families to the area.
-Families who are relocated every few years may leave Arlington and return, making Hoffman-Boston their home school as able.
+Families who are relocated every few years may leave Arlington and return, making Hoffman-Boston their home school when back in Arlington.

 We also serve a global military population as many families come to Arlington County so that a military family member may attend the National Defense University.
 These families join us for a year and receive public schooling for their children.